Rincón de la Vieja National Park, Costa Rica: An Overview

 - Spot three of Costa Rica’s famed monkeys in their natural habitats.

 - This rural destination requires preparation.
-No ATMs, gas stations, public buses, or medical facilitates are available.
+No ATMs, gas stations, public buses, or medical facilities are available.
 Your nearest options are in Liberia, which is 60 km away from the park.

 - Cell phone reception is poor.
 Plan accordingly.